golemfactory/golem-architecture/arch-snapshot/arch.md

 ##### Broadcasting and neighborhood

+**What is neighborhood?**

+Before describing broadcasting the concept of neighborhood must be introduced.
+Neighborhood is subset of Nodes in the network that are closest to a given Node in terms of some abstract metric.
+Each Node has it's own neighborhood.
+This metric doesn't need to have any relation to any real world closeness of Nodes.
+For example Nodes on other part of the globe can be neighbors, whereas 2 Nodes in the same physical network could be too far to be in neighborhood.

+In peer-to-peer networks concept of Nodes distance is often used for faster Node discovery.
+Since current Golem network layer implementation uses Relay server for finding Nodes, neighborhood doesn't serve this purpose.
+Although it can be easily imaginable to have kademlia implementation as a fallback in case of Relay downtime, currently the only reason for having this concept is broadcasting.

+Broadcasting can be used by various algorithms to propagate certain information through the network.
+The most important usage of this functionality is [Offers propagation](#offer-propagation) algorithm.
+Implementing algorithms is responsibility of other modules, net module provides only set of operations that can be used as building blocks.

+**Broadcasting**

 Hybrid Net implements local broadcasting to the nearest neighborhood of each Node.
 To query its neighbors, a Node can send a `Neighborhood` request to the Relay server.
 The Relay server then responds with a list of Nodes that are closest to the querying Node, based on a predefined metric.